lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-This package contains a set of commands that serve as a wrapper on the `Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ repository of interatomic models (IMs) enabling compatible ones to be used in LAMMPS simulations.
+This package contains a command with a set of subcommands that serve as a wrapper on the
+`Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ repository of interatomic models (IMs) enabling compatible ones to be used in LAMMPS simulations.

 This includes :doc:`kim_init <kim_commands>`, and
 :doc:`kim_interactions <kim_commands>` commands to select, initialize and